NavyaG-lab/Tech-writer/how-tos/data-deletion/pii_and_personal_data.md

 * Geolocation
 * Pictures from the customer onboarding

-Besides the Pii data, we also have the personal data, which would be any kind of information associated with an identified or identifiable person.
-Below we have a non exhaustive list of personal data (only if they are associated to an identified or identifiable person):
+The list above provides the PII data linked to a person, in other words it is the personal data that identifies the person directly.
+In addition to the above, we have some Pii that is linkable, or personal data that can identify a person indirectly.
+Some data may not be enough to identify a person, but combining it with another piece of information could identify, trace or locate a person.
+Below we have a non-exhaustive list of personal data that can identify a person indirectly when combined:

 * Credit card transactions, bill, installments etc.
 * Nuconta transactions, balance, transferences etc.